MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens-multiple-users.md

 Multiple users can also share a HoloLens device while using a single user account.

-On HoloLens 2, when a new user puts the device on their head for the first time (while keeping the same account signed in), the device prompts the new user to quickly calibrate and personalize the viewing experience.
+**On HoloLens 2**, when a new user puts the device on their head for the first time (while keeping the same account signed in), the device prompts the new user to quickly calibrate and personalize the viewing experience.
 The device can store the calibration information so that in the future, the device can automatically optimize the quality and comfort of each user's viewing experience.
 The users do not need to calibrate the device again.

+**On HoloLens (1st gen)** users sharing an account will need to ask to recalibrate in the Settings app.
+Read more about [calibration](hololens-calibration.md).